glimpse-of-u/sphero-soccer/README.md

 # sphero-soccer
-making a team of sphero bolts the champions of RoboCup SSL! jk.
+making a team of sphero bolts the champions of RoboCup SSL! jk... or am I?